moodle/devdocs/docs/apis/plugintypes/filter/index.md

 ## Filter performance

-Is important to note that all active filters will be called to transform every bit of text output using `format_text()`, and possibly also `format_string()`.
-That means that a filter plugin could cause big performance problems.
-It is extremely important to uses caches when a filter have to get data out of the database,
+It is important to note that all active filters will be called to transform every bit of text output using `format_text()` (headers and content), and `format_string()` (headers only).
+As a result a filter plugin can cause big performance problems.
+It is extremely important to uses caches if your filter must retrieve data from the database, or other similar sources.

 If a filter uses a special syntax or it is based on an appearance of a substring in the text, it is recommend to perform a quick and cheap `strpos()` search first prior to executing the full regex-based search and replace.